LeoRiether/tori/docs/getting_started.md

 ![getting started 04](./assets/getting_started_04.jpg)

-By default, pressing `enter` will play the currently selected song (but it will replace anything that's currently playing, to append a song to the queue, press `q` instead).
+By default, pressing `enter` will play the currently selected song (but it will replace anything that's currently playing, to append a song to the queue, press `u` instead).
 I also recommend pressing `v` to enable the visualizer (requires [cava](https://github.com/karlstav/cava/) to be installed).